iXab3r/EyeAuras.Wiki/scripting/examples/basic/color-search.md

 Log.Info($"Colored area found @ {screenRect}");
 ```

 > Important!
-Note that in the trigger itself for color search, it is specified to search for a colored rectangle with `Comparison Granularity = Average Color of 8x8 Pixel Blocks`.
+Note that in the trigger for color search, it is specified to look for a colored rectangle `Comparison Granularity = Average Color of 8x8 Pixel Blocks`.
 By default, `Color Search` averages the color of the **entire** selected region, which is not what we need.
 {.is-warning}